dragonruler1000/Game-organizer/README.md

 pip install gameorganiser
 ```
 Option 2: download the executable from the [releases page](https://github.com/dragonruler1000/Game-organizer/releases/latest)
-Warning: there is a bug in the executable that causes it to not save data.
+Warning: there is a bug in the executable that causes it not to generate the JSON file used to save the data.
 Use the pip install method if you want to save data.
 I am working on fixing this issue.
 ## Usage

 1. Run the main script/executable: